Michigan Expungement Lawyer Clean Your Record

-We have been helping people get rid of misdemeanors and felonies for years.
+We have been helping people get rid of misdemeanors and felonies for over 20 years.

 The 2015 change in the law broadened the criteria of those who are eligible to expunge a conviction.
-It is truly rewarding to help a client remove a felony conviction that has been limiting their ability to get a good job or even participate in their children's school activities!
+It is truly rewarding to help a client remove a felony conviction that has been limiting their ability to get a good job or even participate in their children's school activities.
 The value of starting over with a clean slate cannot be overstated.
 But Michigan law requires specific forms and procedures.
-You will need documentation that your post-conviction behavior justifies setting aside a criminal conviction.
-The procedure is lengthy and warrants skilled handling by a lawyer who is on your side.
+You will need documentation that your post-conviction behavior justifies setting aside the conviction.
+The procedure is lengthy and warrants skilled handling by an experienced lawyer.
 You may face objections from the state attorney general's office, local prosecutor, and the victim in the case (if any).

 There are many reasons for seeking an expungement, whether to find a job, get a better job, obtain grant money, apply to college, and even to receive public assistance.
-Although prospective employers are only allowed to ask if you have been convicted of a felony, (defined as an offense punishable by a year or more in prison), they can ask you to provide them with a criminal background history or pay for such a report.
+Although prospective employers are only allowed to ask if you have been convicted of a felony, (defined as an offense punishable by a year or more in prison), they can ask you to provide them with a criminal background history.
 Criminal background checks typically show all criminal convictions, including misdemeanor convictions.
 In addition, employers can obtain an Internet criminal background report (ICHAT) for about $10 without your permission (Michigan Criminal History Access (ICHAT) accessible at this link: Michigan Criminal History Access).